oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_console_connection_module.rst

 ..
 Description

 - This module allows the user to create and delete a ConsoleConnection resource in Oracle Cloud Infrastructure
-- For *state=present*, creates a new console connection to the specified dbNode.
+- For *state=present*, creates a new console connection to the specified database node.
 After the console connection has been created and is available, you connect to the console using SSH.

 ..
 Aliases